Stevezhw/seljak-fall-2019/docs/homeworks.md

 Instructions
 ------------
+How to access the assignment and submit it to okpy:

 During the course of PHY188/288, you will be writing and running the homeworks in the Data8 IPython Jupyter Notebook environment provided by ``datahub.berkeley.edu``.